What Type of Termite Treatment Is Best

-Termite monitoring stations do exactly as they say they are a small station designed to attract termites within a small area to come and feed on the products that are inside them with the exception of Sentricon Always Active once termites are detected in the stations a termite bait is generally placed inside of them to eradicate the termites. these stations should be placed around the perimeter of your property at intervals not exceeding 3 to 4 meters and checked at least every 3 months.
-Sentricon Always Active Stations currently the only product on the market that has a bait rod in every station instead of timbers therefore when termites go to the station they are feeding on a bait straight away and do not have to be lured into the bait. termite monitoring stations are a non toxic form of termite control and recommended buy Bugs Or Us Pest Control where a chemical treatment cannot be applied adequately or if the customer request this option.
+Termite monitoring stations do exactly as they say.
+They are a small station designed to attract termites within a small area to come and feed on the products that are inside them with the exception of Trelona ATBS & Sentricon Always Active.
+Once termites are detected in the stations a termite bait is generally placed inside of them to eradicate the termites.
+These stations should be placed around the perimeter of your property at intervals not exceeding 3 to 4 meters and checked at least every 3 months.
+Trelona & Sentricon Always Active Stations are currently the only product on the market that has a bait in every station instead of timbers.
+Therefore when termites go to the station they are feeding on a bait straight away and do not have to be lured into the bait.
+These systems can save you time on monitoring, time in reducing termite feeding on bait and eventually colony control and money in reduced costs in the long run.
+Termite monitoring stations are a non toxic form of termite control and recommended buy Bugs Or Us Pest Control where a chemical treatment cannot be applied adequately or if the customer request this option.
 It should be noted but it is still possible for termites to pass in between the stations and attack your house however the risk of attack is significantly lowered by having the correct amount of monitoring stations installed.

 Termite chemical treatments

 A termite inspection is recommended by Australian Standards to be carried out at intervals not exceeding 12 months.
 Some houses may have recommendations for inspections at a shorter interval which would be due to the property being a very high risk of termite attack or has possibly just had a termite control treatment carried out.
-The recent inspections are recommended in this time frame he is because some properties may not have a termite control management plan, some properties do have a managed termite management plan in place but it is designed to make termite entry visible and not prevent entry and other properties that have a termite management plan in place the purpose of the inspection is to make sure that termites have not breached this system, also it is in the home owners interest as an inspection is only as good as the person who carries out the inspection and the day it is done so potentially termites can turn up shortly after an inspection and will not be picked up until the next inspection and the shorter the time period in between the inspections there is less risk of having extensive termite damage done to the house or timber structure which will require much less repair work and in the end saving you money.
+The reason termite inspections are recommended in this time frame is because some properties may not have a termite management plan, some properties do have a management plan in place but it is designed to make termite entry visible and not prevent entry.
+The purpose of the inspection is to make sure that termites have not breached this system.
+It is in the home owners interest to get the best inspection they can as an inspection is only as good as the person who carries it out and the day it is done.
+So potentially termites can turn up shortly after an inspection and will not be picked up until the next inspection and the shorter the time period in between the inspections there is less risk of having extensive termite damage done to the house or timber structure which will require much less repair work and in the end saving you money.

-Bugs Or Us Pest Control have more equipment available to us to carry out more accurate inspections then a large majority of other competitors, basically this is our field of specialty.
-Bugs or us Pest Control specialises in doing inspection work based on the fact that we have all this equipment available like our termite detection dog, a thermal camera and termatrac t3i, it is all these tools and our many years of experience that set us apart from over 99% of other businesses.
+Bugs Or Us Pest Control industry leading termite insepction equipment available to us so we may carry out higher accuracy then a large majority of other competitors, basically this is our field of specialty.
+We specialises in doing termite inspection work based on the fact that we have all this equipment available like our termite detection dog, thermal imaging and termatrac t3i.
+In combination with these tools and our many years of experience, this set us apart from over 99% of other pest control businesses.

 What information may you find in a termite inspection report?

 All reports are written or approved by our insurance companies assuming your inspector is insured so there are set questions that we are required to answer and limitations to where we are able to access all in accordance with the Australian Standard.
 In your report we will we will comment if we feel there are active termites, if we feel there has been previous termite damage, if there has been a previous termite management plan implemented and conditions that may be conducive to termite attack.
-If required we are also able to carry out a termite management plan proposal that will best suit your property.
+We are also able to carry out a termite management plan proposal that will best suit your property if necessary.

 Are there different levels of termite inspections?

-- High-end Termite Inspection– This termite inspection exceeds the base requirements recommended by the Australian Standard and implements equipment that the Australian Standards recommends but does not consider it to be essential unless there are suspicious areas of possible termite activity that are undeterminable.
-So in this inspection termite inspection we will use our thermal camera our termite detection dog and termatrac we recommend this level of termite inspection on almost all concrete slab houses as nearly all of them do not have a 75 mm concrete slab exposure and on any house that has restricted access especially in the sub floor area or where houses are joined to each other.
+This termite inspection exceeds the base requirements recommended by the Australian Standard and implements equipment that the Australian Standards recommends but does not consider it to be essential.
+Unless there are suspicious areas of possible termite activity that are undeterminable.
+So in this termite inspection we will use our thermal camera, our termite detection dog and termatrac we recommend this level of termite inspection on almost all concrete slab houses as nearly all of them do not have a 75 mm concrete slab exposure and on any house that has restricted access especially in the sub floor area or where houses are joined to each other.